koziej97/safe-notepad-android/README.md

 Notepad Android App secured by several cryptographic techniques.

-The application allows you to save notes securely.
+The application allows you to securely save notes.
 You can access the app only by using the password or biometric authentication.
-The notes are saved using several cryptographic techniques, so it's also protected from reading the notes directly from app files.
-If the app is onPause state, the user will be automatically taken to the password screen - to save the notes from leaving the application minimized.
+The notes are saved using several cryptographic techniques, so they are also protected from reading the notes directly from the app files.
+If the app is onPause state, the user will be automatically taken to the password screen - to protect the notes from leaving the application minimized.

 ### What I use in this app:
 - MVVM Architecture Pattern